LeooCesar/LeooCesar.github.io/_posts/2026-04-21-First-Patch.md

 The process of sending a patch involves many steps outside of just coding.
 First, I had to configure my email to work with `git send-email`.
 It took some tries because of Google's OAuth2 and some missing SASL packages in my system, but it eventually worked and I was able to send the email.
 After sending the patch to a test list, a CI robot tested my code.
 The compilation passed, but the VM gave a Kernel Panic during boot.
 To find out what happened, I used `kw build` and `kw deploy` to test my patched kernel locally in a virtual machine (KVM).
 The local boot worked perfectly.
-By reading the CI logs, I discovered the panic was caused by a broken `initramfs` in their test environment, not by my code!
+By reading the CI logs, I discovered the panic was caused by a broken `initramfs` in their test environment.
 Finally, I sent the patch to the real AMD maintainers.
-Very quickly, I got a reply from Alex Deucher, an important maintainer.
+Very quickly, I got a reply from Alex Deucher, an maintainer.
 He asked me to remove the wrapper functions and just replace the old functions directly.
-Now, I am getting ready to send the v2 of this patch.
+After that, there was a sequence of 4 more patchs from me.
+I got a very fast reply in all of them, and there were some correction suggestions in each of these repliess.
+The main problem, the duplication, was solved in the first and second patches, doing as I was instructed by the maintainer.
+At last, the last 3 patches were corretions in the function.
+In the V3 and V4 patches I was asked to refactor the variables the function was using for return statement.
+In the end, I just dropped those variables and made the function directly return the values, as requested.
+The V5 patch was strictly for whitespace corrections, ensuring indentation was done using only the "TAB" key, and not a sequence of spaces.
+The process as a whole was very interesting to me, made me learn a lot and realize that, to be a contributor, we don't need to be a genius who knows the entire linux kernel codebase (which is impossible, I think).
+Small efforts made by a lot of people who are whilling to help is what makes the linux kernel successful.